openebs/openebs/k8s/demo/cassandra/README.md

 # Running Cassandra with OpenEBS

-This tutorial provides detailed instructions to run a Cassandra statefulset with OpenEBS storage and perform some simple database operations to verify successful deployment.
+This tutorial provides detailed instructions to run a Cassandra Statefulset with OpenEBS storage and perform some simple database operations to verify successful deployment.

 ## Cassandra